2016 Australian census: Homelessness

 The number of homeless people in Australia jumped by more than 14,000 – or 14 per cent – in the five years to 2016, according to census data.
 The Australian Bureau of Statistics (ABS) said 116,000 people were homeless on census night in 2016, representing 50 homeless people per 10,000.

 The majority of homeless people in Australia were male.
 In addition, Indigenous Australians and recent migrants were over-represented among the homeless.

 Gender

 The 2016 census was the first to offer an option other than "male" or "female", however, this option was only available on a special version of the online form.
-Some trans people criticized the difficulty in accessing this alternative form.
+Some trans people criticised the difficulty in accessing this alternative form.
 The online nature of the census also prevented transmasculine people who checked the "male" box from answering questions about pregnancy and having children, as it would automatically skip those questions.